mnaamani/enet-npm/README.md

     function(ip /*String*/, port /*Number*/){}

 For a server host, when socket is bound to ip address and port.
-For a client host, when socket is bound after an connection is initiated.
+For a client host, when socket is bound after a connection is initiated.

 **Event "connect"**

     function(peer /*enet.Peer*/, data /*Number*/){}

-A connection was established with an enet peer. data is optional data sent by remote peer when connecting.
+Accepted incoming peer connection to our host, with optional connect data sent by remote peer.

-**Event: "disconnect"**

-    function(peer /*enet.Peer*/, data /*Number*/){}

-A peer disconnected or timed out, data is optional data sent by remote peer when disconnecting.

 **Event: "message"**